Mikaela/mikaela.github.io/pages/about.markdown

 ---
 layout: page
 permalink: /about.html
-excerpt: "A little about me on transness, Asperger's syndrome/autism, feminism & using Linux."
+excerpt: "A little about me on transness, Asperger's syndrome/autism, feminism, asexuality & using Linux."
 ---

+<em>Even if I talk about these things openly here, I prefer that
+<strong>you don't talk about me being these minorities to anyone</strong>
+and <strong>let me tell by myself</strong> if I see reason to do it.
+People interested enough can put my name to any search engine and find here sooner or later.

+If you did out me, you would risk me being treated differently and possibly cause dangerous concequences.</em>

 On this page I am trying to explain myself more or those things that you might wonder in my self-description.
 Some things that I explain here may